Office of International Science and Engineering (OISE)

 NSF highly values international collaboration, as it is critical to keeping the United States globally competitive at the frontiers of knowledge, leading to transformational S&E breakthroughs.

-Links to the international offices, the ISE staff directory, and other ISE resources, are on the left side of this page.
+Links to the international offices, the OISE staff directory, and other OISE resources, are on the left side of this page.

 Proposals for international collaboration should fully address the first criterion below, as well as one or more of the subsequent criteria: